-In connection with our ongoing renegotiation of various collective bargaining agreements, we may discuss and negotiate for the complete or partial withdrawal from one or more of these pension plans.
-We recognized charges to "Operating" expenses of \$28 million in the first quarter of 2010 associated with the withdrawal of three bargaining units from the Central States Pension Plan in connection with our negotiations of these unit's agreements.
-We are still negotiating and litigating final resolutions of our withdrawal liability for this withdrawal and previous withdrawals, which could be materially higher than the charges we have recognized.
+We recognized charges to "Operating" expenses of \$26 million, largely in the first quarter of 2010, associated with the withdrawal of three bargaining units from the Central States Pension Plan in connection with our negotiations of these units' agreements.
+We are still negotiating and litigating final resolutions of our withdrawal liability for previous withdrawals and our recent final withdrawal referenced above, which could be materially higher than the charges we have recognized.
 We do not believe that our withdrawals from the multiemployer plans, individually or in the aggregate, will have a material adverse effect on our financial condition or liquidity.
-However, depending on the number of employees withdrawal in any future period and the financial condition of the multiemployer plans at the time of withdrawal, such withdrawals, could materially affect our results of operations in the period of the withdrawal.
+However, depending on the number of employees withdrawn in any future period and the financial condition of the multiemployer plans at the time of withdrawals could materially affect our results of operations in the period of the withdrawal.

-Tax Matters - We are currently in the examination phase of IRS audits for the tax years 2010 and 2011 and expect these audits to be completed within the next 9 and 21 months, respectively.
+Tax Matters - We are currently in the examination phase of IRS audits for the tax years 2010 and 2011 and expect these audits to be completed within the next three and 15 months, respectively.
 We participate in the IRS's Compliance Assurance Program, which means we work with the IRS throughout the year in order to resolve any material issues prior to the filing of our year-end tax return.
 We are also currently undergoing audits by various state and local jurisdictions that date back to 2000.
 In the third quarter of 2010, we finalized audits in Canada through the 2005 tax year and are not currently under audit for any subsequent tax years.
-To provide for certain potential tax exposures, we maintain a liability for unrecognized tax benefits, the balance of which management believes is adequate.
-Results of audit assessments by taxing authorities are not currently expected to have a material adverse impact on our results of operations or cash flows.
+On July 28, 2011, we acquired Oakleaf, which is currently under IRS examination for the tax periods ended December 31, 2005 through December 31,